Joshuarox100/VRC-Inventory-Inventor/README.md

 **VRChat has started crashing when switching away from an Avatar that has an Inventory on it!**
 >This was due to an odd bug with v1.0.0 that I hadn't noticed during development.
 To fix it, make sure you are using version v1.0.1 or higher and reapply your preset.

-**The Auto Updater is failing to download an update and it also looks weird in the notification.**
->You probably don't have the newest version of Inventory Inventor, which may have changed how the updater functions (I'm looking at you v1.2.4 users).
-The only way to fix this is to download the latest version manually and import it into your project yourself.

 **"An exception occured!"**
 >If this happens, ensure you have a clean install of Inventory Inventor, and if the problem persists, [let me know](#contacting-me)!

 ## Contacting Me
 If you still have some questions or recommendations you'd like to throw my way, you can ask me on Discord (Joshuarox100#5024) or leave a suggestion or issue on the [Issues](https://github.com/Joshuarox100/VRC-Inventory-Inventor/issues) page.
-(There will be a Discord server in the future, just give me some more time.)
+(There will be a Discord server in the future, just give me some more time.
+It'll be soon™.)